rundeck/rundeck/docs/en/04-job-workflows/04-chapter1.md

 ## Reordering steps

-The order of the Workflow steps can be modified by hovering over any item and then clicking and dragging the double arrow icon to the desired position.
+The order of the Workflow steps can be modified by hovering over any step and then clicking and dragging the double arrow icon to the desired position.
 A blue horizontal bar helps highlight the position where the Job will land.